mmb-irb/MDDB-workflow/docs/source/tasks.rst

 Workflow Tasks
 ==================

-This page documents the available tasks in the Model Workflow system.
+This page documents the available tasks in the MDDB Workflow system.
 These tasks can be specified with the ``-i`` (include) or ``-e`` (exclude) flags.

 Project Tasks